 Category Information Service Name Home Visiting Services Service Home Visiting services are meant to provide: Description One-one observation, instruction and support from a trained case manager who may be a licensed clinician Written and/or audiovisual materials to support learning Evidence-based home visiting services are offered to families that may be at risk of disruption due to parental stress or difficulty coping with parenting challenges, or child behavioral or health issues.
 These services are also appropriate for newly reunited families following foster care/out of home placement or parental incarceration.
 This service description outlines one approved curriculum: Parents As Teachers.
 This service should be delivered in a trauma-informed, developmentally appropriate, and culturally relevant manner.
-Frequency (if applicable) N/A Duration (if applicable) • Families with one or no high-needs characteristics should get at least 12 home visits annually Families with two or more high-needs characteristics should receive at least 24 home visits annually Home visits last approximately 60 minutes Home visits provided beyond 6 months are contingent on determination of continued Pilot eligibility
+Frequency N/A (if applicable) Duration • Families with one or no high-needs characteristics should get at least 12 home visits (if applicable) annually • Families with two or more high-needs characteristics should receive at least 24 home visits annually Home visits last approximately 60 minutes Home visits provided beyond six months are contingent on determination of continued Pilot eligibility